-Beyond Neptune lies a ring of icy objects left over from the formation of the Solar System, known as the Kuiper Belt.
+It's not easy attempting to measure distance in space, but astronomers have been able to determine that beyond Neptune lies a ring of icy objects left over from the formation of the Solar System, known as the Kuiper Belt.
 The region extends between 30 and 50 AU (where 1 AU is the distance between Earth and the Sun).

 Theorists first proposed its existence after Clyde Tombaugh's discovery of Pluto in 1930 led astronomers to wonder whether other worlds might be hiding out there.